 This boosted its adoption and popularity among PCB designers and engineers.

 2.1.1 Here Is Why You Need To Care About Gerber Anyway…

 In 2015, UCAMCO estimated that about nine in every ten PCB productions are presented in Gerber form.
 With the increase in production of electronic devices is a parallel increase of PCBs produced.

 This brings about a consistent and constant push for circuit improvements on Gerber files.
-Now, because of this constant need to improve on current designs and efficiency, studying about Gerber files could make your skills relevant to the field of PCBs.
+Now, because of this constant need to improve on current designs and efficiency, studying Gerber files could make your skills relevant to PCBs.

 2.2 Gerber File Viewer

-A Gerber file viewer is a software application that aids you to view the contents of a Gerber file.
+A Gerber file viewer is a software application that aids you in viewing the contents of a Gerber file.
 At the moment, there exist a variety of Gerber viewing tools in the market.

 2.2.1 Key Features To Consider For Gerber File Viewers

 To choose s good Gerber file viewer, you might need to consider the following three features:

 - Updated file format support: an ideal Gerber file viewer should be able to support the popular modern file types like HPGL/HPGL-2 and Excellon among other modern file formats.